Skip to Main Content

 The Method

 After you’ve thawed your turkey, the next step is seasoning it.
-You can keep things simple with a dry rub, or you can make sure the flavor really gets in there by brining or injecting your turkey.
+You can keep things simple with a dry rub, or you can make sure the flavor really gets in there by Traeger turkey brine or turkey injection.
 Then it’s time to cook.
-If you have plenty of time and want maximum wood-fired flavor, then smoking your bird low and slow is the way to go.
+If you have plenty of time and want maximum wood-fired flavor, then smoking a turkey on a pellet grill low and slow is the way to go.

 Pressed for time?
-Spatchcock your turkey to cut down on cooking time while ensuring super juicy meat with perfectly crisp skin.
+Learning how to spatchcock turkey is great to cut down on cooking time while ensuring super juicy meat with perfectly crisp skin.
 And of course there’s nothing wrong with going the tried-and-true traditional route.
 As long as you’re cooking it on a Traeger, it’s going to be good.
+Try out our Traeger spatchcock turkey recipe.

 Methods2x